-Sam McLane, Chief Technical Services Officer at Artic Wolf, says your clients with well-developed business continuity plans were ready to accommodate a suddenly remote workforce, including cybersecurity, to protect their networks.
+Sam McLane, Chief Technology Services Officer at Artic Wolf, says your clients with well-developed business continuity plans were ready to accommodate a suddenly remote workforce, including cybersecurity, to protect their networks.
 Unfortunately, many other organizations don’t address cybersecurity proactively.

 “Most companies view cybersecurity as a responsive endeavor, and preparation and planning for bad get left to the side,” McLane says.
 “The level of maturity a company has with regards to cybersecurity is measured, in part, by how well integrated their proactive and reactive measures are linked, communicated, and practiced.”

 “Organizations that had no plan in place, likely faced greater risk exposure to cybersecurity threats because, they were more focused on keeping their business running on a day-to-day basis, and the cybersecurity threats that could arise,” says McLane.

 McLane says there is a major exposure when employees work from home on personal devices and use their own internet connections to access the corporate network and data.
 Issuing corporate-owned laptops can only solve part of the problem.